shahind/written-word-report-from-excel/README.md

     replace_string(doc,"CALENDAR",calendar)
 ```

-So you need to prepare you Word templates with your desired indicators for your Excel file.
+So you need to prepare your Word templates with your desired indicators for your Excel file.
 It is also a good idea to prepare multiple templates and use them randomly or in order, so if you have 3 templates you may use something like this:
 ```python
     if(i%2==0):